Deformations and moduli of irregular canonical covers with $K^2=4p_g-8$: Abstract

 \section{Abstract}

-In this article, we study the moduli of irregular surfaces of general type with at worst canonical singularities satisfying $K_X^2 = 4p_g(X)-8$, for any even integer $p_g\geq 4$.
+In this article, we study the moduli of irregular surfaces of general type with at worst canonical singularities satisfying $K^2 = 4p_g-8$, for any even integer $p_g\geq 4$.
 These surfaces also have unbounded irregularity $q$.
-We carry out our study by investigating the deformations of the canonical morphism $\varphi:X\to \mathbb{P}^N$, where $\varphi$ is Galois of degree 4.
-These canonical covers are classified in \cite{GP} into four distinct families.
-We show that, when $X$ is general in its family, any deformation of $\varphi$ has degree greater than or equal to $2$ onto its image.
+We carry out our study by investigating the deformations of the canonical morphism $\varphi:X\to \mathbb{P}^N$, where $\varphi$ is a quadruple Galois cover of a smooth surface of minimal degree.
+These canonical covers are classified in \cite{GP} into four distinct families, one of which is the easy case of a product of curves.
+The main objective of this article is to study the deformations of the other three, non trivial, unbounded families.
+We show that any deformation of $\varphi$ factors through a double cover of a ruled surface and, hence, is never birational.
 More interestingly, we prove that, with two exceptions, a general deformation of $\varphi$ is two--to--one onto its image, whose normalization is a ruled surface of appropriate irregularity.
-We also show that with the exception of one family, the deformations of a general surface $X$ are unobstructed, and consequently, $X$ belongs to a unique irreducible component of the Gieseker moduli space, which we prove is uniruled.
-As a consequence we show the existence of infinitely many moduli spaces with uniruled components corresponding to each even $p_g\geq 4$, and completely determine the degree and the image of the canonical morphism of its general element.
-Remarkably, this shows the existence of infinitely many moduli components with a proper "quadruple" subloci where the degree of the canonical morphism jumps up.
-The existence of jumping subloci is a contrast with the moduli of surfaces with $K_X^2 = 2p_g - 4$, (which are double covers of surfaces of minimal degree) studied by Horikawa.
-There is a similarity and difference to the moduli of curves of genus $g\geq 3$, for, like in the case of curves, the degree of the canonical morphism goes down outside a closed sublocus but, unlike in the case of curves, it is never birational.
+We also show that, with the exception of one family, the deformations of $X$ are unobstructed even though $H^2(T_X)$ does not vanish.
+Consequently, $X$ belongs to a unique irreducible component of the Gieseker moduli space.
+These irreducible components are uniruled.
+As a result of all this, we show the existence of infinitely many moduli spaces, satisfying the strict Beauville inequality $p_g > 2q-4$, with an irreducible component that has a proper "quadruple" sublocus where the degree of the canonical morphism jumps up.
+These components are above the Castelnuovo line, but nonetheless parametrize surfaces with non birational canonical morphisms.
+The existence of jumping subloci is a contrast with the moduli of surfaces with $K^2 = 2p_g- 4$, studied by Horikawa.
+Irreducible moduli components with a jumping sublocus also present a similarity and a difference to the moduli of curves of genus $g\geq 3$, for, like in the case of curves, the degree of the canonical morphism goes down outside a closed sublocus but, unlike in the case of curves, it is never birational.
+Finally, our study shows that there are infinitely many moduli spaces \textcolor{black}{with} an irreducible component \textcolor{black}{whose general elements have} non birational canonical morphism and another irreducible component whose general elements have birational canonical map.